WARNING: This Veggie Burger

 - KEEPS FOR A LONG TIME: I have used this mixture, in a tupperware container, for a week after I’ve made it with absolutely no problems.
 Now, I tend to err on the side of “I’d rather get sick from keeping something too long than waste it by throwing it out when it’s just got a mushy spot” but I know that at least 7 days is fine for this recipe.
 This is great because you can make it on a weekend and make burger patties for any meal for the whole week.
 Try freezing the mixture to get even more life out of it.
 I’d keep it in my freezer for at least 2 months without even batting an eyelash.
 After they thaw, and before you cook them, there will probably be some liquid you have to mix back in.
 Which will mean you need to thicken the batter again with a flour of some sort – try oat flour (blend oats in a blender) for gluten-free or just regular whole wheat or white flour: add a little at a time until it has come back to meatball consistency.

 - ADD ANY SPICES TO COMPLETELY CHANGE THEM UP: I am in love with spicy spices for these patties.
-I pretty much always add some salt, some Bragg’s liquid aminos, some Indian spice and/or a cayenne based spice.
+I pretty much always add some salt, some Bragg’s liquid aminos (written before I was 100% Nutritarian), some Indian spice and/or a cayenne based spice.
 In the video I show cumin + onion powder + garlic powder because it is an easy starter mixture, but the sky is really the limit here.

 - CAN BE EATEN IN A GAZILLION WAYS: Just personally, I have eaten these plain with sriracha, vegan mayo, guacamole, avocado, lemon juice and a few other combinations.
 They make a great meal alone, and you can safely eat literally as many as you want, because they’re so good for you.
 I’ve also had them as the “buns” for sliders with fresh veggies inside (think cucumber, guacamole, thick tomato slices, sriracha mayo, etc).
 I’ve had them alongside a fried egg and they’re freaking AMAZING dipped in the yolk.
-You could use them as a crumble for spaghetti sauce or in an omelette.
+(I used to do this before I was 100% Nutritarian of course) You could use them as a crumble for spaghetti sauce or in an omelette.
 Use your imagination and share in the comments section if you come up with something cool and tasty!

 One final word on the nutritarian distinction.
 “Nutritarian” refers to the fact that these are super freaking healthy.
 As in, vegan, no oil, no salt, just plant-based goodness.
 Tons of nutrients that your body loves.
 Feel free to add or subtract any nutrition that you’d like, but rest assured that these are super healthy from the get-go with the recipe I provide below.